Make the most of your degree and work experience opportunities to build up your portfolio and get yourself known in the fashion world

 - the use of digital technology in fashion.

-You also gain an understanding of fashion trends, consumer lifestyle, brand and market awareness, marketing and enterprise.
-In addition to this, you develop a range of transferable skills, including visual and oral communication, and teamwork and collaboration.
+You also gain an understanding of fashion trends, consumer lifestyle, brand and market awareness, marketing and enterprise, and ethical and ecological issues facing the fashion industry.

-Developing skills in self-promotion and portfolio presentation are also important.
-The portfolio that you will have started during your degree is the most vital tool you have in your search for a job in fashion.
-Your book should contain your coursework as a starting point but should also be continually developed.
+Acquiring skills in self-promotion and portfolio presentation is also important.
+The portfolio that you'll have started during your degree is the most vital tool you have in your search for a job in fashion.
+Your book should contain your coursework as a starting point and be continually developed with work experience and projects that you subsequently complete.

-In the case of designers, it should contain themed collections of garments.
-It is your best chance to show your practical skills and impress upon a potential employer your natural creativity and flair.
+In the case of designers, your portfolio should contain themed collections of garments.
+It's your best chance to show your practical skills and impress upon a potential employer your natural creativity and flair.

 Other Masters courses allow graduates to investigate the social, economic, ethical, environmental or cultural side of fashion in more detail.
 Some MAs in fashion are very practical and are assessed on that basis, for example, by requiring the student to deliver an innovative collection.
 Others involve essays and a dissertation.